 If a natural gas pipe has been bored through the sewer line, the gas pipeline could be damaged, resulting in a loss of service and a potentially hazardous leak condition.
 If you are aware of the existence of a cross bore, call Virginia Natural Gas at 877.572.3342 and report it as a natural gas emergency.

 Safety is our number one value.
-That’s why we go beyond state and federal requirements when it comes to educating the public and our customers about:
+That’s why we go beyond state and federal requirements when it comes to educating the public and our customers about natural gas and safety.